-Finding a good Phnom Penh hotel can be overwhelming.
+Where to stay in Phnom Penh is usually one of our first questions and finding a good Phnom Penh hotel can be overwhelming.
+Our search for a fabulous boutique hotel in Phnom Penh led us to two hotels we recommend.
 There are plenty of options out there for every price bracket.
 We put in a lot of research into where we stay as it is an important part of our experience.
-Our preference is to stay at small hotels with a swimming pool.
+Our preference is to stay at small hotels with a swimming pool and there are plenty of hotels in Phnom Penh that meet these two criteria.
 We stayed at two lovely boutique hotels both in our budget range of $40 – $60 USD a night.
 You can get great accommodation at those prices.
-We research through Travelfish and Booking.com, and booked both hotels through Booking.com.
+We research through Travelfish and Booking.com and book through Booking.com.

 Recently, we stayed at the Teahouse Asian Urban Hotel.
 This was a slightly bigger hotel, which also had a great pool, breakfasts and excellent happy hour.
 Really loved that they had loads of places to sit and read or relax.
 There was a small superette about 5 minutes walk away, and it was surrounded by restaurants and cafes – plus some good street food options.
 This hotel is a couple of blocks from a main road, so you are only 5 – 10 minutes away from pharmacies, ATM’s, fast food and chain stores.

 Okay.
 I need to put this upfront.
 We haven’t visited any sites associated with the atrocities of Cambodian history.
 Nor do we intend to.
 For us, we just can’t equate visiting locations of death and killing with tourism and travel.
 We understand others have different views and approaches which is fine.
-But for us, we don’t visit these sites regardless of which country we are in.
-And there are plenty of other places to visit in Phnom Penh.
+But for us, we just don’t visit these sites regardless of which country we are in.
+And there are plenty of things to do in Phnom Penh, without visiting these sites.

-So, what did we do.
-Well, there is plenty to do in Phnom Penh.
-We love taking out time when travelling and to be honest we don’t try and squeeze too many things in – otherwise we would need a break from our break.
+So, what did we do?
+Well, there is plenty to see in Phnom Penh.
+We love taking out time when travelling and to be honest, we don’t try and squeeze too many things in – otherwise we would need a break from our break.
 At max, we will do one major tourist thing a day – or every two days.
 There are quite a few Phnom Penh attractions to visit – we have highlighted those we enjoyed and would visit again.

 Here are a few things to put on your list: